ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3268470][end:3270318]] The revenge of zoom.

 54:30 _Daniel:_
-[[start:3270494][end:3277570]] Well, we looked at the chart earlier where, like, Bob was talking to Alice, the Unidirectional.
+[[start:3270494][end:3277570]] Well, we looked at the chart earlier where, like, Bob was talking to Alice, the unidirectional communication.

 54:40 [[start:3280550][end:3281570]] Okay, okay.
-[[start:3281720][end:3282978]] The Unidirectional.
+[[start:3281720][end:3282978]] The unidirectional...
 [[start:3283074][end:3285640]] The third party is recording it, I'm sure.
-[[start:3286410][end:3298038]] Alexi wrote, regarding the environment being used for error correction, a symptom of derealization in psychological trauma breakdown.
-[[start:3298214][end:3301690]] We don't recognize the environment around us and it's scary.
+[[start:3286410][end:3298038]] Alexi wrote, regarding the environment being used for error correction, a symptom of derealization in psychological trauma breakdown, we don't recognize the environment around us and it's scary.

 55:04 _Chris:_
 [[start:3304350][end:3305340]] Makes sense.